Kinovea/kinovea-docs/source/userinterface/preferences/drawings.rst

 You can uncheck this option if you would rather export the raw coordinates and perform the filtering yourself.

-.. tip:: For more in depth information on the exact filtering approach and algorithms used, refer to the About page of the Linear kinematics window.
+.. tip:: For more in-depth information on the exact filtering approach and algorithms used, refer to the About page of the Linear kinematics window.

 Enable custom tools debug mode